List of the wettest tropical cyclones by country: Mexico

 Hurricane Wilma of 2005 drifted over the northeast portion of the Yucatán peninsula for a couple of days, dropping significant rains.
 A report of 1576 mm was reported by the Servicio Meteorológico Nacional in Mexico, which is the wettest known 24-hour rainfall amount ever measured in Mexico.
-Second on the list is from Tropical Storm Frances in 1998, which accumulated up to 1019 mm of rain at Independencia in southern Chiapas.
+Second on the list is from Hurricane John in 2024, which accumulated up to 1,442 mm of rain at Acapulco in Guerrero.
 Below is a list of the highest known storm total rainfall amounts from individual tropical cyclones across Mexico.
 Most of the rainfall information was provided by the Mexico's National Weather Service, Servicio Meteorológico Nacional, which is a part of the National Water Commission, Comisión Nacional del Agua.